fauu/Kamite/README.md

 * [Tesseract OCR][tesseract] (Local)

 **“Manga OCR” in either variant is the recommended choice** as it gives superior results for manga.
-The online version is extremely simple to set up, but it requires sending screenshots of portions of your screen to a third party.
-The local version requires a more involved setup and extra system resources.
+The online version is extremely simple to set up, but requires sending screenshots of portions of your screen to a third party.
+The local version, on the other hand, requires a more involved setup and extra system resources.

 [manga-ocr]: https://github.com/kha-white/manga-ocr
 [tesseract]: https://github.com/tesseract-ocr/tesseract